Hospital Event Notifications – A New CMS Condition of Participation

 - improve transitions of care for patients after a hospital visit.

-- Event Notifications are required to begin May 1, 2021.
+- The Event Notification requirement became effective May 1, 2021.

 Learn the Details